- Search The Registry

 - My Account

 In 1949, after the league had been reconstructed and under the new management of Lennie Pearson, the Elites won the Eastern Division and Western Division.
-In 1950, although the team won second place in the East, it was suffering from financial problems and sold to William Bridgeforth for $11,000.
-The team returned to Nashville for a final season, and subsequently was dissolved.
+In 1950, although the team won second place in the East, it suffered from financial problems and was sold to William Bridgeforth for $11,000.
+The team returned to Nashville for a final season and subsequently was dissolved.